Ways to help

 Shipping to a landlocked country such as Malawi takes some organisation and manpower, and travel by ship, rail and road.

-The SolarBerry is the Turing Trust’s solution to providing a sustainable off-grid computer laboratory, using Raspberry Pis.
+The SolarBerry is The Turing Trust’s solution to providing a sustainable off-grid computer laboratory, using Raspberry Pis.